 Activity 1: In-depth studies

-Activity 2: Short policy papers
+Activity 2: Short papers

 Activity 3: Training workshops

 Four training workshops were held on best practices in the implementation of Pollutant Discharge Permits.
 Two trainings took place back to back in December 2018, in Hangzhou and Beijing, and another batch of two trainings took place in November 2019, in Guangzhou and Beijing.
 The combined number of participants from local environmental protection bureaus was over 200.
 The trainings were highly interactive, providing a forum for discussion.
 This activity has contributed to the development and implementation of China’s National Pollutant Discharge Permitting Regulation.